Deal-of-the-day: Business model overview

-The deal-of-the-day business model works by allowing retailers to market discounted services or products directly to the customers of the deal company, who receives a portion of the retailer's profit.
+The deal-of-the-day business model allows retailers to market discounted services or products directly to the customers of a deal company, which receives a portion of the retailer's profit.
 This allows retailers to build brand loyalty and quickly sell surplus inventory.

-The majority of deal-of-the-day sites work directly with local businesses and online retailers to develop deals significantly discounted compared to recommended retail prices.
+The majority of deal-of-the-day sites work directly with local businesses and online retailers to develop deals that are significantly discounted compared to recommended retail prices.
 Using a group buying formula, a minimum and maximum number of deals are made available.
-Typically, deal of the day sites segment merchandise by specific designer sales.
-Deals are typically only offered for 24 hours, although daily deal websites are increasingly offering alternative, longer deal buying periods to increase sales and allow multiple deals to run in a single location concurrently.
+Typically, deal-of-the-day sites segment merchandise by specific designer sales.
+Deals are typically only offered for 24 hours, although daily deal websites are increasingly offering alternative, longer deal-buying periods to increase sales and allow multiple deals to run in a single location concurrently.

 Descriptions of the deals are often emailed to customers when the deal goes live, sometimes with creative or humorous descriptions.
-The practice of sending these emails has been criticized by e-mail marketing professionals and users.
-However, evidence suggests this aggressive strategy is effective at generating sales.
-Some sites allow members to receive an e-mail either daily or weekly or to be notified of all current offers.
-Customers purchase the deal on the deal-of-the-day website, rather than directly from the retailer.
-The websites then retain the customer data, rather than the retailer.
+The practice of sending these emails has been criticized by email marketing professionals and users.
+However, evidence suggests that this aggressive strategy is effective at generating sales.
+Some sites allow members to receive an email either daily or weekly or to be notified of all current offers.
+Customers purchase the deal on the deal-of-the-day website rather than directly from the retailer.
+The websites then retain the customer data rather than the retailer.

 Once the minimum number of deals have been sold, customers' credit cards are charged, and the deal is delivered as an electronic voucher redeemable at the retailer or service provider's location.
 The promotional value of the vouchers purchased from deal-of-the-day websites typically expire after a certain period but maintain the original value paid.

 Common products and services sold through deal-of-the-day websites include apparel, restaurants and bars, salons and spas, special events, health and fitness products, and travel packages.

-Several morning shows and daytime talk shows have adopted the deal-of-the-day format to sell various items, with ABC's Good Morning America featuring two brands of the concept; The Right Stuff which often is timed with an online retail sale, and GMA contributor Tory Johnson's own vertical integration segment, Deals & Steals, along with The View's View Your Deal.
-CBS features CBS Deals across various programming, including CBS Mornings and The Talk, and NBC's Today features several of its own segments.
-In syndication and for local morning news shows, various companies such as Morning Save provide their own featured segments.
+Several morning shows and daytime talk shows have adopted the deal-of-the-day format to sell various items, with ABC's Good Morning America featuring two versions of the concept: The Right Stuff, which is often timed with an online retail sale, and GMA contributor Tory Johnson's own vertical integration segment, Deals & Steals, along with The View's View Your Deal.
+CBS features CBS Deals across various programs, including CBS Mornings and The Talk, while NBC's Today features several of its own segments.
+In syndication and on local morning news shows, various companies, such as Morning Save, provide their own featured segments.